Michaelpalacce/go-btva/README.md

 ### Good To Haves

-- [ ] Encrypt state file variables that are secret
 - [ ] Window pop up
 - [ ] Executable
 - [ ] Working on windows